KainNhantumbo/sales-app/README.md

   1. Users can have a customizable profile, including profile and cover images.
   2. Handle user login, registration and authentication with jwt (JSON web tokens) strategy.
   3. Users can sign a monthly subscription to maintain then stores active;
-  4. View list of favorited products.
+  4. View list of favorite products.
   5. Users can share public products on social media.

 - **Built-in comments system**: users can now add comments to products.